 - Slide your fabric under the blind hem foot with the flange resting against the folded edge.
 When the needle drops it will be sewing mainly into that ¼" of the hem's edge that is sticking out.

-NOTE: We used a contrasting thread for these instructions so you could see my work.
-You'll choose a thread color that matches your fabric, so the stitches on the front will barely be visible.
+NOTE: We used a contrasting thread for these instructions so you could see our work.
+You'll want to choose a thread color that matches your fabric so the stitches on the front will barely be visible.
 Blind!

-You can adjust stitch length if you want fewer or more stitches catching the main fabric.
+- You can adjust stitch length if you want fewer or more stitches catching the main fabric.